dawid-dahl-umain/gcloud-identity-token-generator/README.md

 ### Local Use Only

 - This application is intended strictly for **local use**.
-It is crucial that you do not deploy or expose this application to external networks or the internet.
-Exposing it could lead to severe security vulnerabilities, especially since it involves sensitive credentials.
+Do not deploy or expose this application to external networks or the internet to avoid severe security vulnerabilities.

-### .env.gcloud File Security:
+### .env.gcloud File Security

-- Ensure that `.env.gcloud` is included in your `.gitignore` file to avoid accidentally committing sensitive data.
+- Include `.env.gcloud` in your `.gitignore` file to prevent committing sensitive data.
 - Never expose the contents of the `.env.gcloud` file publicly.
-This file contains the service account JSON key, which is highly sensitive and must be kept confidential at all times.

-By adhering to these security practices, you help safeguard your sensitive credentials and reduce the risk of unauthorized access to your Google Cloud resources.

----

 ### Generating Identity Tokens

-The script `generate_gcloud_identity_token.sh` simplifies the process of generating a Google Cloud identity token.

-#### Prerequisites

-- Google Cloud SDK installed on your machine.
-- Service account key with minimal permissions (e.g., `Cloud Run Invoker`).
-- Service account key in JSON format, to be used in `.env.gcloud`.
-For the project `poc-erp-adapter`, the key is stored in it's Google Cloud Secret Manager.

-#### Setting up the Environment

 1. **Create a `.env.gcloud` File:**

    - Copy `.env.gcloud.example` to create a `.env.gcloud`.
    - Fill in `SERVICE_ACCOUNT_JSON` with your service account JSON details.
-   - Set `GCLOUD_IDENTITY_TOKEN_AUDIENCE` to the URL of the Cloud Run service that should be the audience.
+   - Set `GCLOUD_IDENTITY_TOKEN_AUDIENCE` to the URL of the Cloud Run service.

-#### Using the Script

-1. **Run the Script:**
+2. **Run the Script:**

    - Make the script executable: `chmod +x ./generate_gcloud_identity_token.sh`.
-   - Execute the script: `./generate_gcloud_identity_token.sh`.
+   - Execute the script to generate and print a new identity token.
-   - A new identity token will be generated and printed.

-2. **Token Usage:**
+3. **Token Usage:**
    - Use this token as a bearer token for authenticated API requests.
    - Tokens are short-lived and will expire, requiring regeneration.

 ### Running the Application

 - **Start the Server**
   ```sh
   npm start
   ```

-  This command starts the local server.

-- **Accessing the Token Generation Endpoint**
-  - Use a tool like Postman to navigate to `http://localhost:3000/generate-gcloud-identity-token`.
+  Access the token generation endpoint using a tool like Postman at `http://localhost:3000/generate-gcloud-identity-token`.
-  - The server will return a new Google Cloud identity token.

 ## Development